 Our secondary goal is public education on matters concerning wildlife.
 This is pursued through various venues such as public presentations and lectures at local organizations and schools, and attendance at local pet expos.
 Outreach is further accomplished through writing and wildlife photography.

 PJ.
 Garner is the founder and president of A Squirrel’s Tale.
-She also currently serves as the president of the Michigan Wildlife Rehabilitators Association.
-She holds memberships in the National Wildlife Rehabilitators Association, the International Wildlife Rehabilitators Council, as well as memberships in the Ohio Wildlife Rehabilitators Association and the New York State Wildlife Rehabilitation Council.
-She is also a certified Emergency Animal Rescue Services volunteer for United Animal Nations.
+She served as the president of the Michigan Wildlife Rehabilitators Association for 9 years.
+She holds memberships in various wildlife rehabilitation organizations and she is also a certified Emergency Animal Rescue Services volunteer for Red Rover (formerly United Animal Nations).

-PJ.’s corporate resume includes 28 years in information technology services for one of the largest IT services providers in the world.
-She is currently working as the global lead of threat and vulnerability management for one of their largest customers.
+PJ.’s corporate resume includes 31 years in information technology services; her career started at one of the largest IT services providers in the world.
+She is currently working in IT security in the automotive industry.
 Her professional skills include writing and presentations, and she leverages those skills in her work with both A Squirrel’s Tale and in teaching squirrel rehabilitation to other wildlife rehabilitators.

 PJ. is also an accomplished nature and documentary photographer, and uses the sales of her photographs to help raise funds for A Squirrel’s Tale.
 (CLICK HERE to see her gallery.)

-PJ. resides with her partner (and partner-in-crime) in an old, quiet neighborhood with lots of trees and squirrels, and is currently working on a book about her experiences.
+PJ. resides with her partner (and partner-in-crime) in a very old farmhouse on land that is primarily old-growth woods, and is currently working on a book about her experiences.

 A Squirrel’s Tale Wildlife Rehabilitation, Inc.